Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Discussion

-The ablation studies made further explorations.
-Section~\ref{sec:as} shows a strategy for leveraging external data, which can be utilized for pre-training to provide prior knowledge for downstream segmentation tasks.
-Additionally, as depicted in Figure~\ref{fig:s4_4}, it reveals that pseudo labels outperform strong labels in scenarios with minimal training data ($n$=5).
-We posit that this superior performance of pseudo labels is attributed to their better preservation of the general characteristics of the aorta in slices, mitigating overfitting on minimal data.
 Section \ref{sec:ef} explores a combined use of strong labels and pseudo labels, i.e., fine-tuning a model trained on pseudo labels with the addition of strong labels.
 We observed a significant improvement in Sensitivity when using $p \otimes s$ as strong labels for fine-tuning with KL+MAE loss (Table~\ref{tab:ex2}), compared to the pre-training stage.
 We attribute this improvement to the consistency of the loss functions during fine-tuning and pre-training.
 Figure~\ref{fig:s4_5} further illustrates this achievement by showing a reduction in false positives near the boundaries, highlighting the superior sensitivity enhancement of $p \otimes s$ over $s$.

 Section~\ref{sec:loss} investigates the impact of different loss functions and labels on performance.
-Table~\ref{tab:loss1} indicates that the combination of reconstruction and distribution losses is more beneficial for training with pseudo labels.
+Table~\ref{tab:loss1} indicates that our proposed combinations of reconstruction and distribution losses are more beneficial for training with pseudo labels.
+We observed that the proposed combination of KL+MAE for 2D and Wasserstein+MAE yielded stability during training.
+The instability occurs exclusively in the ablation study.
+The unsuitability of KL in the 3D scenario is attributed to the increased complexity of the distribution to be fitted, which led to gradient instability.
+The ineffectiveness of using Wasserstein individually is due to the slow gradient updates, resulting in gradient vanishing.
 Table~\ref{tab:loss2} shows that Gaussian-based pseudo labels ($p$) exhibit the most robust performance among the four types of labels.
 By comparing labels $s$, $p$, and $p'$, we assume that labels with a more "general" morphology ($p$ and $p'$) achieve superior performance.
-Furthermore, in comparing $p$ and $p'$, we suggest that even though both represent a "general" morphology of the aorta, the Gaussianized label $p$ outperforms the binarized label $p'$.
-We posit that modeling a Gaussian distribution is inherently "smoother" than modeling a binary distribution, thereby achieving a better fit.
+Furthermore, $p$ outperforms $p'$.
+We attribute the superiority to the smoothness, continuity, and informational richness of the Gaussian heatmap.
+The smoothness and continuity facilitate the model’s understanding of target boundaries and regions through smooth and continuous transitions.
+The informational richness extends beyond binary information to include the probability densities of the target.
+This detailed information aids the model in better localization and recognition of the target during prediction.